The Coming Forth of the Book of Mormon

 Critics write off the “one draft” argument by pointing out the approximately 4000 authorized changes made in the 1837 and 1840 editions of the Book of Mormon, compared to the 1830 edition.12 Weren’t the vast majority of the changes typographical in nature?
 The changes were for the purpose of aligning the printer's manuscript with the original translation, correcting spelling, or clarifying the intended meaning.
 Sentence structures and order were unchanged, and no more than 4-5 words were changed in any given passage.
 Isn’t that feat incredibly impressive for an inexperienced, uneducated, and unknown farmer in upstate New York in the 1830s?

-Could Joseph Smith have written or dictated the Book of Mormon by using another, non-divine source?
+Could Joseph Smith have written or dictated the Book of Mormon by using another non-divine source?
 If critics answer “yes,” then they are burdened with developing a working theory for where it came from.
-The most common candidates are the Spaulding Manuscript, View of the Hebrews, the Late War, The First Book of Napolean, and the Bible.
+The most common candidates are the Spaulding Manuscript, View of the Hebrews, the Late War, The First Book of Napoleon, and the Bible.

 The Spaulding Manuscript